EFWob/RetroRadio/README.md

 are not permitted).
 If the given key does not exist, an empty string is used as replacement.

 ## The call-command
-The execute-command takes the form _call = key-name_.
+The _call_-command takes the form _call = key-name_.
 If _key-name_ is defined (either NVS or RAM) the associated value is retrieved and executed as commands-list (whith each command being seperated by semicolon).

 ## Setup event
-If the key-value-pair _::setup = key-name_ is defined, the value associated _key-name_ is retrieved from NVS and executed as commands-list.
+If in NVS-preferences the key-value-pair _::setup = key-name_ is defined, the value associated _key-name_ is retrieved from NVS and executed as commands-list.
+The _::setup_-'event' is generated after everything else in _setup()_ is finished just before the first _call to loop()_
-The _::setup_-'event' is generated after everything else in _setup()_ is finished just before the first _call to loop()_ (So network is up and running, preferences are read, VS module is initialized.
+(So network is up and running, preferences are read, VS module is initialized.
 I. e. ready to play).

 If you set _::setup = volume = 70;preset = 0_ in the preferences, then at start the radio will always tune to _preset_0_ and set the volume to level 70.
-(If one line is not enough, you can also use _::setup0_ to _::setup9_ for executing additional commands.
+(If one line is not enough, you can also use _::setup0_ to _::setup9_ for executing additional command-sequences.

 ## Loop event
 If the key-value-pair _::loop = key-name_ is defined, the associated contents of _key-name_ are retrieved from NVS and executed as command-list.